A network supported by Jisc of staff and students who are working in partnership to support curriculum enhancement and innovation with technology.

 - Run an accredited course for staff and students on being an Institutional Change Leader

-- Joining the network mailing list CAN@jiscmail.ac.uk by visiting jiscmail.ac.uk/CAN
+- Joining the network mailing list CAN@jiscmail.ac.uk by visiting https://www.jiscmail.ac.uk/CAN (opens in a new window)

-- Submit an article to the Journal of Educational Innovation, Partnership & Change https://journals.gre.ac.uk/index.php/studentchangeagents/pages/view/submissions
+- Submit an article to the Journal of Educational Innovation, Partnership and Change (opens in a new window) https://journals.studentengagement.org.uk/index.php/studentchangeagents

 - Follow us on Twitter @CANagogy